 Bienvenue!
-My name is Jessica Journey and I am a University of Missouri graduate, English teacher, and forever student of language.
-I created Croissants & Conjugations to tell the story of the year I exchanged central Missouri for central France.
+My name is Jessica Marquis (Journey) and I am a University of Missouri graduate, occasional English teacher, and forever student of language.
+I originally created Croissants & Conjugations to tell the story of the year I exchanged central Missouri for central France.

 In 2016, as graduation approached, I found myself struggling with the universal quandary of the English major: what now?

 A passionate writer, I could picture myself making a living in marketing, publishing, or journalism.
 The only problem: I must have missed the part where they handed out jobs.
 Oh, I tried to look, but admittedly I was not thorough.
 My desperate online searches would halt when I’d feel the stress creeping up my shoulders, shortening my breath.
 I’d slam my laptop closed for my own mental well-being.
 Clicking around the job-search websites felt so fruitless.

 So when I heard about TAPIF, the Teaching Assistant Program in France, I was flooded with relief.
 I could benefit from the French degree I was about to earn and have an answer to that pesky question, so what are you doing after college?
 Never mind that it involved the one thing I said I’d never do: teach.